usegalaxy-no/galaxyadmin/documents/upgrade_checklist.md

 ### Links
 - [ ] Check that the Help menu includes a link to "Support" and that this link takes you to the help desk web page at https://elixir.no/helpdesk
 - [ ] Check that the Help menu includes a link to "Terms & conditions" and that this link brings up the terms of service document in the middle panel
+- [ ] Check that the "See the Galaxy release notes" bell-button in the masthead displays the release notes for the Galaxy version that is installed
 - [ ] ~~Check that the “Galaxy Support” link in the Help menu takes you to https://galaxyproject.org/support~~

 ### Basic operations